Pristin: 2017–2018: Debut, moderate success and Pristin V debut

 On March 2, 2017, Pledis Entertainment announced the group's debut through a teaser image.
 On March 21, Pristin debuted and released their first mini album Hi!
 Pristin, accompanied by the title track "Wee Woo".
 They became the first rookie girl group to perform their debut song on a live broadcast during Mnet Present.
 Pristin was also part of the line-up for the KCON festival held in Japan on May 19.
 On the same day, a remixed version of "Black Widow" was released as the album's second and final single, which was performed on a few music shows in order to conclude Hi Pristin's promotions.

 On June 3, they performed at the 2017 Dream Concert at the Seoul World Cup Stadium.
 Their second mini album Schxxl Out was released on August 23, along with the single "We Like".

 On October 12, it was announced that the youngest member Kyla would take a break from the group's activities due to health issues.
 She returned temporarily to the United States to focus on her recovery.

 On May 8, 2018, it was announced that Pristin would be debuting a sub-unit called Pristin V, consisting of members Nayoung, Roa, Eunwoo, Rena and Kyulkyung.
 Pristin V made their debut on May 28, 2018 with single album Like A V.

 2019: Disbandment

-On May 24, 2019 after a year with very little group activities, Pristin was officially disbanded.
-Pledis Entertainment announced that while Kyulkyung, Yehana, and Sungyeon would stay with the company, the remaining seven (Xiyeon, Rena, Roa, Kyla, Nayoung, Yuha, and Eunwoo) would be departing.
+Following the debut of sub-unit Pristin V, Pristin remained inactive as a full group.
+By May 2019, nearly two years had passed since the release of their second EP, Schxxl Out, while their only release during 2018 had been Pristin V's single album Like a V. During the inactivity, fans repeatedly requested information from Pledis Entertainment about the group's future activities.

+On May 24, Pledis announced that Pristin had disbanded following lengthy discussions with the members.
+The exclusive contracts of Nayoung, Roa, Yuha, Eunwoo, Rena, Xiyeon and Kyla ended that day, while Kyulkyung, Yehana and Sungyeon remained with the agency.
+Pledis stated that it would support the three remaining members in pursuing individual activities.

+On November 3, former members Roa, Yuha, Eunwoo and Rena—using the names Minkyeung, Gyeongwon, Eunwoo and Yaebin, respectively—re-debuted as members of Hinapia alongside Bada under OSR Entertainment.
+The group debuted with the single album New Start.
+Despite prospects of a second release, Hinapia disbanded on August 21, 2020.